 - Take into consideration your account history if you are already an active member of the Credit Union.

 As consolidation loans are by design normally longer-term loan agreements, we may suggest a phased approach to lending and when your loan is approved, we transfer the funds to your nominated bank account for you to settle the agreed debts.

 We’ll advise you of your credit score when your loan is first agreed upon, and we’ll review your credit report via a soft search to ensure the agreed debts are settled.
-We recommend you track your credit score using an application such as CreditView, which is free for our members, as our joint long-term aim is to increase your credit score and reduce your debt.
+We recommend you track your credit score by using a credit report tool.

 How to apply for a consolidation loan

 If you feel a consolidation loan is right for you, we can help.
-Find out more about the different types of loan we offer to our members, or apply for a consolidation loan online or via the Nivo app, here.
+Find out more about the different types of loan we offer to our members, or apply for a consolidation loan online or via the GMBCU app.